Whether you’re trying to lose weight, gain muscle or stay strong and healthy as you age, protein is vital.

 Over the past decade, researchers found that increasing protein intake is safe and can help minimize muscle loss when cutting calories while dieting, says Chad Kerksick, director of the Exercise and Performance Nutrition Laboratory at Lindenwood University in St. Charles, Missouri.
 He’s also assistant dean of research and innovation at the university.

 In 2015, a comprehensive review in Applied Physiology, Nutrition, and Metabolism suggests that eating a moderate amount — 25 to 35 grams — of high-quality protein during each meal “stimulates protein synthesis and promotes muscle health.”
 Consuming that amount also “plays a role in preservation of lean body mass with increasing age,” according to the research.
-The study also found evidence that increasing the proportion of dietary protein intake could help with weight and fat loss for some obese people on a certain eating regimen, and can help prevent weight regain.
+The study also found evidence that increasing the proportion of dietary protein intake could help with weight and fat loss for some people with obesity on a certain eating regimen, and can help prevent weight regain.

 The highest quality proteins include: